- #1. Hoss Garden Seeder (Overall Winner)

 When it comes to getting seeds in the ground efficiently, no tool compares to a seeder.
 This low-tech gadget comes in a variety of sizes and designs, ensuring that there’s an option available for growers at almost every scale.

 An abundance of choice leads to problems, though—how can you know which seeder is best for your needs?
-Here, we’ll go through what you need to know about this gardening tool so that you can find the right fit for your farm.
+We’ll cover first our top picks for seeders, and then we’ll go through what you need to know about this gardening tool so that you can find the right fit for your farm.

 Why use a seeder?